c9/docs.c9.io/src/ide-components/console.md

 These articles also explain how to use the command-line to commit your work.

+In addition, the console also has shortcuts for much of Cloud9 IDE's functionality.
+For example, `gotofile` launches the filename you provide, while `revealtab` opens the current file in the project tree.
+Again, typing `help` shows you which commands are available.

 ### Output

 The output tab in the console shows information whenever a user is running or debugging a program.
-The content is similar to the output of a terminal you are used to but it will be in the same window as your editor.
+The content is similar to the output of a desktop terminal, except it's in the same window as your editor.
 No need to juggle between windows anymore!

 ![Screenshot of program output](./images/consoleOutput.png)